Jkrouse13/magic8ball/readme.md

 - Signs point to yes
 - Reply hazy try again
 - Ask again later
-- Better not tell you now
+- Bettser not tell you now
 - Cannot predict now
 - Concentrate and ask again
 - Don't count on it